KQNA

-KQNA (1130 kHz) is a commercial AM radio station licensed to Prescott Valley, Arizona.
-It has a talk radio format and is owned by the Prescott Valley Broadcasting Co. (d/b/a Arizona's Hometown Radio Group).
+KQNA (1130 AM) is a commercial radio station licensed to Prescott Valley, Arizona, United States.
+It has a talk format and is owned by the Prescott Valley Broadcasting Co. (d/b/a Arizona's Hometown Radio Group).
 The studios and offices are on Karicio Lane in Prescott.

-By day, KQNA is powered at 1,000 watts non-directional.
-But 1130 AM is a clear channel frequency.
-So to avoid interference to other stations, KQNA greatly reduces power at night to only four watts.
-Programming is also heard on two FM translators: 10-watt K260BL on 99.9 MHz came into service in 2009; it is aimed at downtown Prescott and broadcasts from southwest of the city.
-250-watt K238CB on 95.5 broadcasts from Mingus Mountain toward Prescott Valley and Cottonwood and was acquired from Advance Ministries in 2016.
+KQNA is also heard on two FM translators: K260BL (99.9 FM) came into service in 2009; it is aimed at downtown Prescott and broadcasts from southwest of the city.
+K238CB (95.5 FM) broadcasts from Mingus Mountain toward Prescott Valley and Cottonwood and was acquired from Advance Ministries in 2016.